rgibert/rgibert.github.io/_docs/resume.md

 Royal Bank of Canada
 June 2018 to Present
  - Providing technical leadership to DNA’s Platform Engineering Big Data team.
- - Managing day-to-day workload assignments and prioritization of the DNA Platform Engineering team.
+ - Managing day-to-day workload assignments and prioritization of the DNA Platform Engineering Big Data team.
  - Leading RBC's EDL 2.0 platform design and build leveraging Cloudera Data Platform (CDP) Private Cloud Base.
    - Defined new worker types to more optimally target capacity needs while continuing to meet application performance requirements and to provide more flexibility for future cluster expansion.
    - Worked with the Enterprise Data Architecture team to create all architecture and design artifacts.